fgauna12/fgauna12.github.io/_posts/2019-12-26-dry-and-ci-cd.md

 hidden: false
 comments: false
 ---
-DRY is the well known best-practice of not duplicating code so that it can be more maintainable and readable.
+DRY is the well known best-practice of not duplicating code so that code can be more maintainable and readable.
 Is this concept applicable to CI/CD?

 <!--more-->